 Interested in trying our delicious products?
-You can find Bailey GREENhouse & Urban Farm herbs and produce in the tasty dishes served at Brody Square Dining Hall, located in the Brody Neighborhood; as well as at the State Room Restaurant located in the Kellogg Hotel and Conference Center!
-Our goods can also be found at various on campus dining facilities and a local farm-to-table restaurant, Red Haven.
+You can find Bailey GREENhouse & Urban Farm herbs and produce in the tasty dishes served in cafeterias across campus, as well as at the State Room Restaurant located in the Kellogg Hotel and Conference Center!
+Our goods can also be found at a local farm-to-table restaurant, Red Haven.

 Arugula – a hint of spice follows a sweet beginning and ends in mild bitterness for this tender green.
 We keep its leaves small so you get the perfect bite size pieces in your dishes!
 We use it in our salad mixes, but Rachel tends to top her veggie burgers and wraps with it.

 Bachelor’s Button – these small, radial flowers are commonly seen in blue, pink, and white and are grown at the Bailey GREENhouse for their edible flowers.
 They have a slight peppery smell and a sweetly spiced flavor and make for a fun addition to salad mixes!

 Basil – Mama Mia!
 We grow this iconic herb in the summer as it’s too sensitive to survive the cold Michigan fall/winter.
 It cannot be refrigerated due to the sensitivity of the leaves; they will die and fall off in temperatures below 40F.
 Use this tasty plant in caprese dishes, pasta sauce, lasagna, pesto, or any other place you want a little fragrance and tang.

 Beets + beet greens – red stems accompany the soft green leaves on our ‘Bull’s Blood’ variety.
 We do not allow most of our beet plantings to grow into full-sized beets, and instead harvest them when they’re still small leaves.
 We add them into salad mixes for a hint of color, or use them alone like any other green.